simonajmiller/measuring-bbh-component-spin/README.md

 ### Instructions

-Once jobs have finished, turn the `bilby` outputs into the correct format to be read into to population inference by running
+Once all of the `bilby` jobs have finished, turn the `bilby` outputs into the correct format to be read into to population inference by running
 ```
 $ python make_sampleDicts.py
 ```